adaptive-democracy/hopeful-path/posts/persistent-democracy-details.md

 For recurring commitments such as those for budgets and spending decisions, there can be some time cycle on which the commitments are made, such as every month.
 So for a budget, each month there would be a commitment to decide the budget for the next month.

+a normal persistent commitments cycle will look like this:

+- people can both nominate and vote for some choice at any time
+- instead of using stabilization buckets with a current winner as is done in persistent voting, particular choices instead simply accumulate voting strength over the cycle of the commitment.
+- each voter's weights are basically given a strength according to how many weights they've placed and how long their weights have been in place. check out the [theory page](TODO) for exact formulas and such.
+- if a voter removes weights from an option, the contribution moves slowly from the old to the new instead of happening immediately
+- when the deadline hits, whichever option is the winner is chosen.

+the options in most types of commitment cycles will only accumulate weight *during* the cycle itself, but in cycles like those used in [persistent funding](TODO) options can accumulate weight over their entire lifetime until they're chosen and funded.